ChronSyn/Penumbra-Node-API/README.md

 ## Developing

 The core of this project is built around dynamic routing.
-It has been built in such a way that it allows router definition files to be dropped into `./modules/hardwareRouters`.
+It has been built in such a way that it allows router definition files to be dropped into `./modules/routers`.
 These will be automatically required by the application core when it loads, unless the router includes `.noautorequire.` somewhere in it's filename.
 They will then be parsed and mapped to their relevant endpoints as the application loads.

-For an example of a query-driven router, see `BillValidator.router.js`.
-This will listen to requests on `/` and use URL query params to describe the functionality.

-For an example of a endpoint-driven router, see `Gen5Printer.router.js`.
-This will listen to requests on `/printTest`.
+See 'exampleRouter' for details.

-Inside each router endpoint, you should provide `method` (e.g. `get`), `endpoint` (e.g. `/`, `/printTest`), `purpose` (e.g. `Gen5Printer`), and `returnFunction`.
+Inside each router endpoint, you should provide `method` (e.g. `get`), `endpoint` (e.g. `/`, `/example`), `purpose` (e.g. `example router`), and `returnFunction`.
 For example;

-    printTest: {
+    example: {
       method: "get",
-      endpoint: "/printTest", // This value should match the key of the parent object
+      endpoint: "/example",
-      purpose: "Gen5Printer",
+      purpose: "example router",
-      returnFunction: (req, res, params) => printTestFn(req, res, params) }
+      returnFunction: (req, res, params) => exampleFn(req, res, params) }

 `method`: The REST method to use